swedenconnect/technical-framework/ELN-0609 - DSS Extension for Federated Signing Services.md

 **Abstract:**

-> This specification defines an esxtension to the OASIS DSS protocol for
+> This specification defines an extension to the OASIS DSS protocol for
 > providing centralized signing services for E-government services
 > within the identity federation for public agencies operated by the
 > Swedish E-identification board.